 New Jersey Immigration Compliance Attorneys

-Recent developments under the Obama Administration show that the U.S. Department of Homeland Security (DHS) and Department of Labor (DOL) have substantially stepped up their efforts in worksite enforcement, including increased audits of I-9s and (often unannounced) H-1B site inspections.
-In this regard, our Immigration Law Group provides consultation on H-1B Public Access file and Form I-9 compliance, mandatory record-keeping, and E-Verify for those currently required under the law, as well as for those who voluntarily enroll in the E-Verify program.
+Recent developments under the Trump Administration show that the U.S. Department of Homeland Security Investigations (HSI), U.S. Immigration and Customs Enforcement (ICE), and the U.S. Citizenship and Immigration Services FDNS Unit, have substantially stepped up their efforts in worksite enforcement, including increased audits of I-9s and (almost always unannounced) and H-1B site inspections.
+In this regard, our Immigration Law Group provides consultation on Form I-9 compliance, mandatory record-keeping, and E-Verify for those currently required under the law, as well as for those who voluntarily enroll in the E-Verify program.

 Immigration compliance should be a priority if your business maintains its staffing needs through the employment of foreign workers.